The Constitution of the Youngstown State University Student Government Association

 2. In the event of the death, removal or resignation of the Executive Vice President, the President may appoint an Executive Vice President contingent upon approval by a two-thirds majority of the Legislative Assembly.

 3. In the event the offices of both the President and Executive Vice President are vacant concurrently, the Vice President for Student Life shall become the President and shall select from the Legislative Assembly the Executive Vice President.

-4. If the positions of President, Executive Vice President, and Vice President for Student Life all become vacant, the Vice President for University Affairs shall fill the position of President and shall select from the Legislative Assembly an Executive Vice President.
+4. If the positions of President, Executive Vice President, and Vice President for Student Life all become vacant, the Vice President for Assessment and Enrichment shall fill the position of President and shall select from the Legislative Assembly an Executive Vice President.

-5. If the positions of President, Executive Vice President, Vice President for Student Life and Vice President for University Affairs all become vacant, the Legislative Assembly shall elect a President from its membership.
+5. If the positions of President, Executive Vice President, Vice President for Student Life and Vice President for Assessment and Enrichment all become vacant, the Legislative Assembly shall elect a President from its membership.
 The Parliamentarian shall chair this meeting.
 The newly elected President shall select an Executive Vice President from the Legislative Assembly.

 Article V: Academic Senators

 Section 1: Membership

 1. The total number of Academic Senators shall be fifteen (15).